wacncontent/CustomizeTool/addCommentOutput/articles/cdn/cdn-analyze-usage-patterns.md

 - TCP_MISS - This status indicates that a cached version of the requested asset was not found on the POP closest to the client.
 The asset will be requested from either an origin server or an origin shield server.
 If the origin server or the origin shield server returns an asset, it will be served to the client and cached on both the client and the edge server.
 Otherwise, a non-200 status code (e.g., 403 Forbidden, 404 Not Found, etc.) will be returned.

-- TCP_EXPIRED _HIT -  This status is reported when a request that targeted an asset with an expired time to live (TTL), such as when the asset's max-age has expired, was served directly from the POP to the client.
+- TCP_EXPIRED _HIT -  This status is reported when a request that targeted an asset with an expired <!-- deleted by customization TTL --><!-- keep by customization: begin --> time to live (TTL) <!-- keep by customization: end -->, such as when the asset's max-age has expired, was served directly from the POP to the client.

 	An expired request typically results in a revalidation request to the origin server.
 In order for a TCP_EXPIRED _HIT to occur, the origin server must indicate that a newer version of the asset does not exist.
 This type of situation will typically update that asset's Cache-Control and Expires headers.